Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 6/1

 I made pawn promotion mandatory, fixed several bugs with it, and then improved the UI by showing the images of the pieces as options for promotion rather than just text.

+### 6/2

+Since castling didn't work, I spent a lot of time reverting commits on main.
+I made some slight UI improvements on my own end and pushed pawn promotion to demo.
+Castling will not make the demo.